Be a Chatterbox: Spanish Dialogues with Real-world Conversation Examples

 If you don’t want to peruse through the collection, you can just skip straight ahead to the Spanish dialogue playlists.

 Dialogues are slow and easy to follow.
-Each line is spoken in English, followed by Spanish while the accompanying text appears on screen.
+Each line is spoken in English, followed by the translation in Spanish while the accompanying text appears on the screen.
 The slow pace makes this one ideal for beginners looking to get conversational.

-You’ll find a variety of scenarios here, including introductions, going on a date, car trouble and so much more.
+You’ll find a variety of scenarios here, including introductions, going on a date and so much more.

 Lingualia is a subscription-based option that comes with some useful Spanish dialogues.